aloha-fim/kam_second/README.md

 - Azure AI responded from Ebert and Liedtke with "Sometimes life hits you in the head with a brick.
 Don't lose faith." and "You may find your exasperation turns to inspiration", respectively.
+I actually feel better reading these positive thoughts.

 - I hope to continue improving the app so that runners can focus on their perspective to transform challenges into growth.

--Maybe runners with like-minded reasons for getting through the marathon could run together as a group.
+- In the future, runners with like-minded reasons for getting through the marathon could run together as a group.
 This would be something cool to build upon.
 ```

 - app has bugs, but ipynb (graphs_azure.ipynb) shows working example of Azure AI.